davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 Every copy of the variable is called a **replica**.
 The process of creating and updating replicas is called **replication**.

-In this new setup, getting a variable is simple: every node already has its own local replica of the variable, so to get the variable, just read the local replica like any other variable.
+In this new setup, getting a variable is simple: every node already has its own local replica of the variable, so to get the variable, just read to your local replica like any other variable.
 To set the variable, let's use a **broadcast** protocol: the node that wants to update the variable sends a "set" RPC to every other node, and each other node in turn updates its local replica to reflect the update it just received:

 DIAGRAM

-One way to think about this design: before there was one leader, managing the one and only copy of the variable.
-Now every node is a leader, each with its own copy of the variable.

 One good thing I can say about this new design: it’s definitely fault tolerant.
 Each node has its own replica of the variable, so as long as we have at least one live node which has not faulted, we also have a live replica of the variable.
 All remaining nodes can still send set RPCs to one another, so the variable keeps working even if some nodes crash.
 It is definitely fault tolerant.

 Unfortunately, that’s just about the only good thing I can say about this idea.
-This design is still majorly flawed.
+This design is majorly flawed.

 Even with fast computers and fast networks, it still takes some amount of time for a broadcast to reach every node.
-What if two nodes do an update in parallel?
+What if two nodes happen to do an update simultaneously?

 DIAGRAM

-Now it's possible for the two broadcasts to arrive in different orders on different nodes:
+Both sets of RPCs race, so it’s possible for different nodes to see the set messages in different orders:

 DIAGRAM

-Once all updates have been processed, some replicas will be out of sync with the others:
+If the updates are processed in different orders, then different nodes will end up with different values for their respective replicas:

 DIAGRAM

+This means the different nodes disagree what the current value of the variable is.
+That’s pretty messed up!
+I’m not sure what kind of nontrivial software programs you can write on top of a variable that can get all confused like this.
+We’re going to have to find a way to keep them in sync.

+However, keeping replicas of a variable in a sync turns out to be a very hard problem.
+So tricky, in fact, that we probably don’t want to tackle it right away.
+Let’s choose a slightly easier problem: how can get the replicas in sync just once?

+TODO intro write once variable semantic

+It turns out keeping replicas in sync is a very hard problem.
+It’s so tricky, in fact, that we’re going to want to start out by making the problem just a bit easier for ourselves.
+So in the fullness of time, yes, we’re going to want variables you can get and set at will; but for now, let’s make *write-once* variables, which can only be set once.
+If fault tolerant variables are our first baby step in the world of

 Now the different nodes in our network disagree as to the current variable of our variable &mdash; something that certainly could never happen with a "normal," non-distributed variable.
 What a mess!

+Another way to think about this problem: before there was one leader, managing the one and only copy of the variable.
+Since there is only one replica, keeping it in sync is trivially easy.
+Now every node is a leader, each with its own copy of the variable, and so keeping the replicas in sync is now a real challenge we must solve.

 How can we make sure, if two conflicting broadcasts happen at the same time, the nodes come to an agreement on what the final value of the variable should be?
 This question is called **the consensus problem**.